-$\mu$ or mu is a simple macro package for troff with the following features:
+Mk is a simple macro package for troff with the following features:

 - 1. It is designed to be easy to understand and to customize by editing the source code. - 2.
 It makes use of the extended support for environments offered by modern troff implementations. - 3.
-It is designed to be practically easy to use.
+It is practically easy to use.
 Macros consist of a single lowercase letter.

-While $\mu$ does provide macros for many common tasks, including footnotes, it is at the end of the day an idiosyncratic macro package, written to serve the author's personal needs.
-Users of $\mu$ are encouraged to
+While mk does provide macros for many common tasks, including footnotes, it is at the end of the day an idiosyncratic macro package, written to serve the author's personal needs.
+Users of mk are encouraged to